 Moisture content

 Immediately after cutting the stem, 15 to 20 numbers of small pieces was taken as sample for measuring the moisture content.
 The moisture content was measured by weighing its initial weight in an electronic weighing balance (ws) with accuracy of 1 g.
-A sample was placed on a crucible and kept inside the oven for 24 hours at 105 0C to eliminate the moisture (Gravimetric method).
-Talpur (2011).The dried weight of the sample was measured and noted as wd.
+A sample was placed on a crucible and kept inside the oven for 24 hours at 105 0C to eliminate the moisture (Gravimetric method) Talpur (2011).The dried weight of the sample was measured and noted as wd.
 The moisture content of the sample was worked out on wet basis using the formula,

 Moisture content (w.b) = Ws- Wd Ws× 100 per cent (1)